iluvjava/Maths/Notebook 2.0/Math 999/Back Propagation.md

 The basic idea is, compute forward to get the values for each layer, and then starting from the back (the last layer), update the weights.

 ---
 ### **A Simple Example**

+We are considering 2 hidden layers Neuro-Network.
+It's the minimal example needed to demonstrate all the cases for the recursion.